armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-1.md

 ### Terraform Integration

-The Terraform Integration stage now supports using key/value pairs in a Terraform variable files.
+Named Profiles for static type credentials now support using key/value pairs in a Terraform variable file.
 You can use these key/value pairs for configs such as secrets.

 ###  Spinnaker Community Contributions